-Area follows the lower John Day River and surrounding habitats.
+The Lower John Day River COA follows the lower John Day River and surrounding habitats.
+This COA has been affected by several wildfires.

 Ecoregions